pedrofracassi/league-snip/README.md

-# league-obs-utils
+# League Snip
-League of Legends Utils for OBS
+Utilies for League of Legends streamers